Adrienne Arsht

 Adrienne Arsht (born February 4, 1942) is an American businesswoman and philanthropist.
-She made a $30 million contribution to Miami-Dade County's Performing Arts Center, which was renamed the Adrienne Arsht Center.
-She is on the board of trustees of the John F. Kennedy Center.

-Personal life and career
+Personal life

-Arsht was born to a Jewish family in Wilmington, Delaware, the daughter of Samuel Arsht, a Wilmington attorney, and Roxana Cannon Arsht, the first female judge in the State of Delaware.
+Arsht was born to a Jewish family in Wilmington, Delaware, to Samuel Arsht, a Wilmington attorney, and Roxana Cannon Arsht, the first female judge in the State of Delaware.
 Arsht skipped her senior year at Tower Hill School and went directly to Mount Holyoke College, where she received her bachelor's degree.
-She then attended the Villanova University School of Law for her J.D.
+She then attended the Villanova University School of Law for her Juris Doctor J.D.
 Upon graduation, Arsht became the eleventh woman admitted to the Delaware bar.
 Her mother was the fifth.

-She was married to the late Myer Feldman (1914–2007), a former counsel to Presidents John F. Kennedy and Lyndon B. Johnson.
+Arsht was married to the late Myer Feldman (1914–2007), a former counsel to presidents John F. Kennedy and Lyndon B. Johnson.

+Career

 Arsht began her Delaware law career in 1966 with the firm Morris, Nichols, Arsht & Tunnell.
-In 1969, she moved to New York City and joined the legal department of Trans World Airlines (TWA).
-She was the first woman to work in the airline industry's Property, Cargo and Government Relations departments.
-She moved to Washington, D.C. in 1979 where she initially worked with a law firm, then started her own title company before moving to Miami in 1996 to run her family-owned bank, TotalBank.
+In 1969, she moved to New York City and joined the legal department of Trans World Airlines where she was the first woman to work in the airline industry's property, cargo, and government relations departments.
+She moved to Washington, D.C., in 1979, where she initially worked with a law firm and then started her own title company before moving to Miami in 1996 to run her family-owned bank, TotalBank.

-From 1996 to 2007, Arsht served as Chairman of the Board of TotalBank.
+From 1996 to 2007, Arsht served as chairman of the board of TotalBank.
 In that time, TotalBank grew from four locations to 14 with over $1.4 billion in assets.
-In November 2007, she sold the bank to Banco Popular Español for $300 million and was named Chairman Emerita of TotalBank.
+In November 2007, she sold the bank to Banco Popular Español for $300 million and was named Chairwoman Emerita of TotalBank.